Shmoopi/simplydelicio.us/content/recipes/gingerbread cookies.md

 ### Make Royal Icing

-1. Combine all ingredients in a large bowl, starting with 4 tablespoons of water, and mix on high speed with an electric mixer for about 1 and 1/2 minutes.
+1. Combine all ingredients in a large bowl, starting with 4 Tbsps of water, and mix on high speed with an electric mixer for about 1 and ½ minutes.
 When the icing is the right consistency, you should be able to drizzle some of it into the bowl, and watch it sit on the surface of the mixture for 5-10 seconds before melting back in.
-If it's too thick, add 1 tablespoon of water at a time.
+If it's too thick, add 1 Tbsp of water at a time.
 If it's too thin, beat it for another 30 seconds to a minute, or add a bit more powdered sugar, a little at a time, beating between each addition.
 2. Add the royal icing to a piping bag fitted with a Wilton #1 or #2 tip and pipe desired designs.
 You can even use gel food coloring to tint the royal icing.